Semi-Supervised Laplace Learning on Stiefel Manifolds: Preliminaries and notations

 We define the Lagrangian of \eqref{eq:rescaled_f} where $\Lambda\in \mathbb{R}^{k\times k}$ are the Lagrange multipliers:

 The first-order condition is then

 for some $\Lambda$.
 Solutions $X$ that satisfy \eqref{eq:rescaled_f_foc} are \emph{critical points} or \emph{stationary points}.
 In general, there could exist many critical points that satisfy this condition.
-In the appendix we show that at these ``stationary points'' (maximizers, minimizers, or saddle points), (1.) the eigenvalues of $\Lambda$ characterize the optimality of $X$ and (2.) finding good critical points necessitates computation of $L$'s eigenvectors.
+In general, at these ``stationary points'' (maximizers, minimizers, or saddle points), (1.) the eigenvalues of $\Lambda$ characterize the optimality of $X$ and (2.) finding good critical points necessitates computation of the eigenvectors of $L$.

-\subsection{Semi-supervised spectral learning algorithms}
+\section{Semi-Supervised Spectral Learning Algorithms}

 In this section, we introduce approximate and iterative methods to solve \eqref{eq:rescaled_f}.
-In theory, as we show in the appendix, one can start with an arbitrary initialization to obtain a critical point of \eqref{eq:rescaled_f} using a variety of projection- or retraction-based gradient methods, with the descent direction given by the gradient of \eqref{eq:rescaled_f} and projection given by \eqref{rem:stiefel_projection}.
+In theory, one can start with an arbitrary initialization to obtain a critical point of \eqref{eq:rescaled_f} using a variety of projection- or retraction-based gradient methods, with the descent direction given by the gradient of \eqref{eq:rescaled_f} and the polar projection onto the Stiefel manifold given by \eqref{rem:stiefel_projection}.
 However, the empirical rate of convergence depends significantly on the initialization of the embedding matrix $X$.
-In order to improve convergence of our method, we first introduce and motivate an efficient method based on Procrustes Analysis~\cite{wang08manifold} to approximately compute critical points of the \emph{unscaled} objective ($C = I$).
-This approximation is appropriate in the limit of few labeled examples or unlimited unlabeled data: since $C = (p-\widetilde{p})I - \frac{\tilde{p}^2}{n}\mathbf{1}\mathbf{1}^\top$, then $C \to pI$ in the limit of $\frac{m}{n} \to 0$.
+In order to improve convergence of our method, we first introduce and motivate an efficient method based on Procrustes Analysis~\citep{wang08manifold} to approximately compute critical points of the \emph{unscaled} objective ($C = I$).
+This approximation is appropriate in the limit of few labeled examples or unlimited unlabeled data : since $C = (p-\widetilde{p})I - \frac{\widetilde{p}^2}{n}\mathbf{1}\mathbf{1}^\top$, where $\widetilde{p} = m/k$, then $C \approx pI$.
+For example, on MNIST with one labeled vertex per class, $1/p \cdot C$ consists of a diagonal term with entries $0.9998$ and off-diagonal terms with entries $-2.778 \times 10^{-9}$.
+Likewise, when the number of labeled vertices per class is increased to $100$, The diagonal term reduces to $0.998$, and the off-diagonal term reduces to order $10^{-7}$.